iainctduncan/papers/source/bibliography.rst

 Sandewall, Erik.
 “Programming in an Interactive Environment: The 'Lisp' Experience.”
 ACM computing surveys 10, no. 1 (1978): 35–71.
 Schottstaedt, Snd website
 Schottstaedt, s7 website
-Sun, Kwangwon, and Sukyoung Ryu.
+Smaragdis, Paris.
+"Optimizing Your Csound Instruments" in The Csound Book, 2000 Sun, Kwangwon, and Sukyoung Ryu.
 “Analysis of JavaScript Programs: Challenges and Research Trends.”
 ACM computing surveys 50, no. 4 (2017): 1–34.
 Taylor, Gregory, JavaScript: A Brief Resource Guide for Max Users, https://cycling74.com/articles/javascript-a-resource-guide-for-max-users
 Taube, 2004 Notes from the Metalevel